From Good to Great: Improving the Mount Vernon Trail Design

 • Addition of trail amenities like better lighting, signage and wayfinding, benches, water fountains, a new permanent bathroom facility at Gravelly Point, and new Capital Bikeshare stations to extend the reach of our world class bike share network.

 This project is truly a once-in-a-generation opportunity to improve one of the most beloved and utilized trails in the country.
-A 10’ or 12’ width will leave visitors now and in the future with too little space to fully enjoy this special place.
-Speak up now before September 1st and let NPS know how important a wider Mount Vernon Trail is for you.
+While compromise is to be expected, we think the adjustments to the trail and parkway are imminently reasonable, will take the design from good to great, and provide visitors now and in the future with enough space to fully enjoy this special place.
+Speak up now before October 24th.

 Below is sample language you can use but feel free to add your own thoughts, ideas, and experiences using the trail.